 Use the above links or scroll down for program information.

-Master of Arts degree in Comparative Literature, English, or any other literature, or equivalent background; advanced reading knowledge in two languages other than English.
+Master of Arts degree in Comparative Literature, Film Studies, English, or any other literature, or equivalent background; advanced reading knowledge in a language other than English.
 How to Apply

 Direct Admission to the PhD program: Applicants who already hold a Master of Arts degree in Comparative Literature, English or any other literature, or a related field may apply for direct admission to the Ph.D. program.
 Direct admission will be granted only in instances where, in the judgment of the Graduate Studies Committee, the candidate has sufficient preparation to pursue the Ph.D. in Comparative Literature at the time of application.